lexibank/tlopo/out/vol3/chapter4.md

 <a id="p-117"></a>

-POc also had a distinct term, &ast;qitiŋ, that denoted a hand or bunch of bananas.
+POc also had a distinct term, _&ast;qitiŋ_, that denoted a hand or bunch of bananas.
 The balance of the evidence suggests that 'hand' was the usual meaning.

 <table>
 <tr>